realityforge/course-getting-started-with-ethereum-solidity-development/README.md

 # Getting Started with Ethereum Solidity Development

 This contains the projects used for the course [Getting Started with Ethereum Solidity Development](https://www.udemy.com/getting-started-with-ethereum-solidity-development/learn/v4/content).
+See the `vendor/*` directory for the completed answered as supplied by the course author.